rossmeissl/bernsandblaise/_includes/letter.md

 <section class="letter">
   <div markdown="1">
-Dear friends and family,
+Dear guests,

 You read that right: you're invited to our honeymoon.
-Let us explain.
+We have some explaining to do.

-From our very first vacation together in Kauai to our (frankly pretty tame) spring breaks in Miami to our _passagiatti_ in Sicily, we have relished the unhurried magic of discovering a new place.
+From our very first vacation together in Kauai to our (frankly pretty tame) spring breaks in Miami to our *passagiatti* in Sicily, we have relished the unhurried magic of discovering a new place.
 Many of our favorite times with all of you have likewise found us in repose rather than on a schedule: blissful apres-hike afternoons in Vermont, strolls around the Madison farmer's market, long walks through museums everywhere.

-Since we were engaged last October (during one of those very Vermont hikes), our wedding plans have zigged and zagged.
-But we've returned time and again to the vision of a vacation we all happen to take at the same time, to the same place.
+Since we were engaged in October 2017, our wedding plans have zigged and zagged.
+But we've returned time and again to the idea of a vacation that we all happen to take at the same time, to the same place.

-We've never been to Grenada; maybe you haven't either.
+And that’s how we arrived at this unconventional wedding plan: inviting you along to our honeymoon in Grenada.
 We will certainly be throwing a party one night, including rings and a dress and a few brief vows, but there will be no other formal schedule.
-It's our hope that we can all explore this beautiful place together, in parallel, or even just nearby.
-We'll be there for 10 days: feel free to join us for as many or as few of any of these days that you'd like.

-This is a honeymoon, not a wedding: no presents!
-Spend the money on sunscreen.
-Please also don't feel bad if this isn't your thing, or if you can't come.
-We won't take it personally and promise to come visit you soon for a private vows recital.
+We’re excited to spend a few days or a week with all of you in this beautiful place at relaxed pace.

+As excited as we are for you to join us, we want you to know that we will *not* be hurt if you can’t make it.
+We understand that it’s a big ask for you to pack up and head to the West Indies, especially for those of you with small children or hectic schedules.
+We truly will not take it personally if you can’t come; in fact, we’ll visit *you* for a private vows recital.
 If, on the other hand, you're thinking of planning a winter getaway somewhere warm, consider this time and place.
 We'd love to see you.

-XOX,
-Sara Blaise and Andy
+{% unless page.family %}
+If we do see you there, we’ll be married!
+Our legally sanctioned ceremony will have taken place the weekend before at a teeny-tiny family chapel in Wisconsin that can only fit our relatives.
+As much as we wish you could join us, rest assured that Grenada is a much less blustery spot than the shores of Lake Michigan in March.
+{% endunless %}

+Finally, please, **no gifts**!
+Your presence is your present.
+We can’t imagine any better gift.
+Spend the money on sunscreen!

+{% if page.family %}
+But first, we're getting hitched!
+For those of you on the other sides of the family, the site of the ceremony, the Joan C. Potente Chapel, was designed for and given as a surprise gift to Sara Blaise's grandmother, Joan, by Sara Blaise’s grandfather, who was part of a three-generation family liturgical design business.
+Beware that Kenosha in March is roughly the opposite of Grenada!
+Please know that we will not be hurt if you can’t come to both the ceremony and the honeymoon.
+That’s a lot.
+And again, please, no presents!
+We'll have lunch together after the ceremony and then start packing our swimsuits.
+{% endif %}

+We can’t wait to celebrate with you!

+Love,
+SB & Andy
   </div>
 </section>